dayuts/cccmembercard/README.md

 No installation program is provided or needed.
 - Download the source code
 - Modify memberdata.py to provide pdftk path
+- Rename `example-credential.json` to `credential.json` and modify the content to add password and token

 # Run
 Run `startgui.py` to start the program